Fire Safety Report: Introduction

 To Our Campus Community:

-In the past three years, there have been 16 fires reported in our student housing facilities.
-None of these fires resulted in a death or injury requiring medical treatment and only one fire incident had a property loss of greater than $1,000 in value.
-During this period, 75% of fire incidents were associated with cooking or food preparation.
-In the past 3 years, one fire occurred in an elevator motor, another fire was associated with damage to a wall outlet, one other was an 8.5”x11” sign that was burned on a door and another was a Universal Serial Bus (USB) operated juicer that caught fire and activated the building sprinkler system.
+In the past three years (2018 to 2020), there have been nine fires reported in our student housing facilities.
+None of these fires resulted in a death or injury requiring medical treatment, and only one fire incident had a property loss of greater than $1,000 in value.
+During this period, 66% of fire incidents were associated with cooking or food preparation.
+In the past three years, one fire was associated with a candle that was being used that caught a few sheets of paper on fire, another was an 8.5”x11” sign that was burned on a door, and another was a USB-operated small appliance that caught fire and activated the building sprinkler system.

 This annual Fire Safety Report is a requirement of the Higher Education Opportunity Act (PL 110-315) requiring all United States academic institutions to provide information regarding fire safety practices and standards as well as statistics regarding fires in campus housing facilities.